My Paris Kitchen (errata)

 For two of the other recipes, here are a couple of helpful tips:

 – For the Chicken Pot Parmentier (page 166-167), if you don’t have a food mill or potato ricer, you can use a stand mixer to make the potato topping (steps #5 and #6).
 After drying out the potatoes, beat them in the stand mixer with the paddle attachment along with the 6 tablespoons (85g) butter, until smooth and the potatoes are cooled down a bit.
 Then beat in the cream and egg yolks.

-Lastly, the owner of Blé Sucré has sold the bakery and the items mentioned in the book may not be on offer.
-Astier, also mentioned in the book, has a new chef and the food is more focused on contemporary French cooking, rather than traditional fare.
+In other news, after the book was published, the owner of Blé Sucré sold the bakery and the items mentioned in the book may not be on offer.
+Astier bistro, also mentioned in the book, has a new chef and the food is more focused on contemporary French cooking, rather than traditional fare.